-CHICAGO ELDER ABUSE LAWYER
+CHICAGO ELDER ABUSE ATTORNEY

-Elderly Abuse Attorneys in Chicago
+Elderly Abuse Attorney in Chicago

 Unfortunately, elder abuse is common, and the number of reported cases are probably only a small fraction of the actual number of instances.
 The elderly are easier targets for abuse because of their declining health and mental states.
 They often suffer from ailments such as Dementia, Alzheimer’s or Parkinson’s Disease, that may cause memory loss and subsequently be taken advantage of.
 They may also have an increased need of attachment, even if this means clinging to an abusive caregiver.
 Because these cases are so sensitive, it’s important to hire an experienced elder abuse attorney for your case.

-What is Elder Abuse?
+What Is Elder Abuse?

 Elder abuse refers to a single or repeated act that causes harm or distress to an older person.
 It can also be a single or repeated lack of appropriate action that causes the same outcome.
 In cases involving elder abuse, a relationship and expectation of trust exists between the elder and the offender.